Art Tatum: 1950–1956

 Tatum's four-year absence from the recording studios as a soloist ended when Granz, who owned Clef Records, decided to record his solo playing in a way that was "unprecedented in the recording industry: invite him into the studio, start the tape, and let him play whatever he felt like playing. [...]
 At the time this was an astonishing enterprise, the most extensive recording that had been done of any jazz figure."
 Over several sessions starting late in 1953, Tatum recorded 124 solo tracks, all but three of which were released, spread over a total of 14 LPs.
 Granz reported that the recording tape ran out during one piece, but Tatum, instead of starting again from the beginning, asked to listen to a playback of just the final eight bars, then continued the performance from there on the new tape, maintaining the same tempo as on the initial recording.
 Clef released the solo pieces as The Genius of Art Tatum, which was added to the Grammy Hall of Fame in 1978.

 Granz also recorded Tatum with a selection of other stars in seven more recording sessions, which led to 59 tracks being released.
 The critical reception was mixed and partly contradictory.
 Tatum was, variously, criticized for not playing real jazz, the choice of material, and being past his best, and praised for the enthralling intricacy and detail of his playing, and his technical perfection.
 Nevertheless, the releases renewed attention on him, including for a newer generation; he won DownBeat magazine's critics' poll for pianists three years in a row from 1954 (he never won a DownBeat readers' poll).

+On his way from Miami to New York, Tatum visited a doctor on Washington, D.C. who diagnosed Tatum having an advanced stage of diabetes.
+The doctor hinted to Everett Barksdale that Tatum's death was only a matter of time.

 Following a deterioration in his health, Tatum stopped drinking in 1954 and tried to control his weight.
+Although he quit drinking, he continued to perform frequently.
 That year, his trio was part of bandleader Stan Kenton's 10-week tour named "Festival of Modern American Jazz".
 The trio did not play with Kenton's orchestra on the tour, but had the same performance schedule, meaning Tatum sometimes traveled long distances by overnight train while the others stayed in a hotel and took a morning flight.
 He also appeared on television in The Spike Jones Show on April 17, to promote the imminent release of The Genius of Art Tatum.
 Black American musicians were not often filmed at this time, so very few visual recordings of Tatum exist, but his solo performance of "Yesterdays" on the show has survived as a video recording.